EARLY VOX SUPREMES

 Serial number 1087 - currently in the UK

 Power amp chassis 1160.
-Preamp chassis 1613.
-In reasonable condition.
-Full working order.
+Preamp chassis 1613, the yellow Lemco capacitors with date codes "XL", "YB" and "YC", respectively November 1966 and February and March 1967.
+Filter capacitor date code "D6" = April 1966, clearly older stock when used.
+In reasonable condition and now in full working order.
 The original Belling Lee mains input has been replaced with a modern IE connection.
 At some point the bias boards went up in smoke (the originals are pictured above) - one can see the scorch marks on the preamp umbilical and on the inside top of the wooden box.
-Filter capacitor date code "D6" = April 1966, clearly older stock when used.

 Serial number unknown - currently in the UK